mebauer/stormwater-map-analysis-nyc/README.md

 ![cover-map](figures/cover-map.png)

 ### About the Project
-The first phase of the project was to purely analyze the raw data to develop potential research questions.

-Analysis:
+The tried to recreate maps, figures and statistics from the New York City Stormwater Resiliency Plan in Python in a reproducible way.

-Kindly find the analysis in the [analysis.ipynb](https://github.com/mebauer/nyc-stormwater-map-analysis/blob/main/analysis.ipynb) notebook in this repository.
+Analysis: Kindly find the analysis in the [analysis.ipynb](https://github.com/mebauer/nyc-stormwater-map-analysis/blob/main/analysis.ipynb) notebook in this repository.

-Tools:
-Python, Jupyter Notebook.
+Tools: Python, Jupyter Notebook.

-Figures:
-Figures, many in the form of maps, can be located in the [figures](https://github.com/mebauer/nyc-stormwater-map-analysis/tree/main/figures) folder.

 ### About the Data